Skip to main content

 --cert client.crt --key client.key

-An mTLS handshake similar to the following verifies the mTLS between the client and API7 Gateway is enabled.
+An mTLS handshake like the following verifies that the mTLS connection between the client and API7 Gateway is successfully established:

 * Added test.com:9443:127.0.0.1 to DNS cache